Tent peg: Characteristics of tent pegs

-Better quality tent pegs will have symmetrical tips, either conical or "V" shaped, to ensure that they can be driven into the ground without veering off alignment.
+Better quality tent pegs will have symmetrical tips, either conical or V-shaped, to ensure that they can be driven into the ground without veering off alignment.
 They will also typically have hook extensions to allow the end of the hook to be also driven into the ground, providing a second ground contact point, to reduce the risk that the peg may turn in the ground under tension and allow the rope it is holding to slip off the hook.

 Other styles of tent pegs have fully formed eyes through which the rope is passed so that the rope cannot come off the peg no matter which direction the peg is oriented.
 The Delta (or dog-leg) shape peg always points toward the tent and can never turn.
 The guy is partially buried and cannot slip off the hook.
 Delta shaped pegs lie level with the soil offering maximum safety.
 The rope pulls against the ground rather than levering a straight peg at one end.
 Metal delta pegs can be springy, absorbing wind shocks.

 Some types of tent pegs are made from flat material pressed into a shallow "V" shape cross section.
 This type of tent peg relies on the broadness of the section to not turn under tension.

 Tent peg types and styles may typically vary in length from 150mm to 490mm, and in thickness from 1.6 mm to 3.2 mm for flat section tent pegs and from 4 mm to 11.2 mm for wire rod tent pegs.
 Smaller wire tent pegs are also available, especially where weight is critical.

 Plastic tent pegs are typically very wide and longer than metal pegs, and are used for softer ground types, sand and light soils.

-Ultralight U shaped aluminium alloy tent pegs are used in snow and sand, each peg weighing around 45 g.
-These pegs can be planted into sand or snow, head outward away from the tent at a 45 degree angle from the ground, with the tent or a guy line attached to the head area.
+Ultralight U-shaped aluminium alloy tent pegs are used in snow and sand, each peg weighing around 45 g.
+These pegs can be planted into sand or snow, head outward away from the tent at a 45-degree angle from the ground, with the tent or a guy line attached to the head area.
 The pegs can also be used by tying the guy lines to the middle hole, laying them flat at the bottom of a hole sand or snow, and then burying them.

-Heavy duty tent pegs may be made from angle iron from 2.5mm to 5mm thick, and have the hook welded into the open side of the angle, meaning that the open angle faces the tent, bracing the open angle of the tent peg against the tension.
+Heavy-duty tent pegs may be made from angle iron from 2.5 mm to 5 mm thick, and have the hook welded into the open side of the angle, meaning that the open angle faces the tent, bracing the open angle of the tent peg against the tension.